-Inflation accounting is referred to the method used to report financial statements by factoring in the impact of soaring or plummeting costs of various goods, which are adjusted according to price indexes to present a clear picture of the firm’s financial position usually in times of inflationary environments.
+Inflation accounting refers to the method used to report financial statements by factoring in the impact of soaring or plummeting costs of various goods, which are adjusted according to price indexes to present a clear picture of the firm’s financial position usually in times of inflationary environments.

-Usually, when a company operates in an inflationary or even a deflationary environment, in such cases, historical information may no longer be of relevance and hence inflation-adjusted values would go on to accurately reflect the current values.
+Usually, when a company operates in an inflationary or even a deflationary environment, in such cases, historical information may no longer be of relevance.
+Hence, inflation-adjusted values would go on to accurately reflect the current values.